 The Legal Framework for SLU Awards

-Under New York law, the SLU schedule includes 27 specific body parts, each with a set maximum number of weeks of compensation.
+Under New York Workers' Compensation Law §15(3), the SLU schedule includes 27 specific body parts, each with a set maximum number of weeks of compensation.
 These are meant to reflect the degree of permanent functional loss, not whether the injured worker continues working in any capacity.

 This schedule applies to injuries involving limbs and sensory organs, such as arms, legs, hands, feet, eyes, and ears.
 It does not cover injuries to the neck, back, or internal organs.
 These non-schedule injuries are handled separately, using a different compensation model based on the worker's loss of wage-earning capacity.